 4. Learn Something New

 Why not use your free time away from the pub or bar by learning a new skill?
-Spend an afternoon Julia Davey on one of their regular craftyworkshops, or get stuck in at the Simi's Kitchen and whip up your own tasty Persian dishes at Simi's Kitchen.
+Spend an afternoon Julia Davey on one of their regular crafty workshops, or get stuck in at Simi's Kitchen and whip up your own tasty Persian dishes.

 5. Enjoy Live Sport

-Get your kicks from live sport, whether that's cheering on the jockeys at Bath Racecourse, supporting the team at Bath City Football Club, or kicking back at Bath Rugby Club.
-Warm up afterwards in one of Bath's many tearooms - you deserve a treat!
+A day out supporting one of Bath's local teams doesn't have to involve alcohol.
+Get your kicks from cheering on the jockeys at Bath Racecourse, supporting the boys at Bath City Football Club, or kicking back at Bath Rugby Club, and head into town afterwards for a meal at one of the city's many restaurants.